Binary-Ninja/cse210-final/README.md

 ## Controls
 Use the arrow keys to navigate menus and control the player.

 Use the X key to open and close the inventory.

 Use the Z key to use the currently selected item.

+Use the C key to view the statuses of the plants.
+Blue plants need water and green plants are done growing.

+Use the SPACE key to advance time.